MubeenaHussain/EDA-_through-_R/README.md

 # 📚 Project Overview
 Objectives:

--Analyze exoplanet discovery methods over time -Visualize the evolution of exoplanet discoveries -Extract meaningful insights from the dataset -Showcase the interplay between data analysis and astronomy
+- Analyze exoplanet discovery methods over time.
+- Visualize the evolution of exoplanet discoveries.
+- Extract meaningful insights from the dataset.
+- Showcase the interplay between data analysis and astronomy.

 Dataset
-Source: NASA Exoplanet Data Website
+Source: NASA Exoplanet Data Archive.

 Description: The dataset captures exoplanet discovery methods and their timeline from 1989 to 2023.

 ## Data Acquisition and Preparation